ayushxx7/ayush-mandowara-blog/content/NLP/03-Advanced-Lexical-Processing.md

 3. The third step is to remove all the vowels.
 ‘I’ is the only vowel.
 After removing all the ‘I’s, we get the code M222211.
 Now, you would need to merge all the consecutive duplicate numbers into a single unique number.
 All the ‘2’s are merged into a single ‘2’.
 Similarly, all the ‘1’s are merged into a single ‘1’.
 The code that we get is M21.

 4. The fourth step is to force the code to make it a four-letter code.
 You either need to pad it with zeroes in case it is less than four characters in length.
 Or you need to truncate it from the right side in case it is more than four characters in length.
 Since the code is less than four characters in length, you’ll pad it with one ‘0’ at the end.
 The final code is M210.

+## Edit Distance
+An edit distance is the number of edits that are needed to convert a source string to a target string.

+Now, the question that comes to the mind is - what’s an edit?
+An edit operation can be one of the following:

+- Insertion of a letter in the source string.
+To convert ‘color’ to ‘colour’, you need to insert the letter ‘u’ in the source string.
+- Deletion of a letter from the source string.
+To convert ‘Matt’ to ‘Mat’, you need to delete one of the ‘t’s from the source string.
+- Substitution of a letter in the source string.
+To convert ‘Iran’ to ‘Iraq’, you need to substitute ‘n’ with ‘q’

+Now, it is easy to tell the edit distance between two relatively small strings.
+You can probably tell the number of edits that are needed in the string ‘applaud’ to ‘apple’.
+Did you guess how many?
+You need three edits.
+Substitution of ‘a’ to ‘e’ in a single edit.
+Then you require two deletions - deletion of the letters ‘u’ and ‘d’.
+Hence, you need a total of three edit operations in this case.
+But, this was a fairly simple example.
+It would become difficult when the two strings are relatively large and complex.
+Try calculating the edit distance between ‘deleterious’ and ‘deletion’.
+It’s not obvious in the first look.
+Hence, we need to learn how to calculate edit distance between any two given strings, however long and complex they might be.

+More importantly, we need an algorithm to compute the edit distance between two words.
+Levenshtein edit distance is one such algorithm.

+Levenshtein Distance allows the following operations:
+- insertion of character
+- deletion of character
+- substitution of character

+While Damerau–Levenshtein distance allows the following operations
+- insertion of character
+- deletion of character
+- substitution of character
+- swapping (transposition) of characters

+The Damerau–Levenshtein distance, apart from allowing the three edit operations, also allows the swap (transposition) operation between two adjacent characters which costs only one edit instead of two.

+This edit operation was introduced because swapping is a very common mistake.
+For example, while typing, people mistype ‘relief’ to ‘releif’.
+This has to be accounted as a single mistake (one edit distance), not two.

+# Spell Corrector
+A spell corrector is a widely used application that you would see almost everywhere on the internet.
+If you have the autocorrect feature enabled on your phone, the incorrect spellings get replaced by the correct ones.
+Another example is when you use a search engine such as Google to search anything and mistype a word, it suggests the correct word.

+Spell correction is an important part of lexical processing.
+In many applications, spell correction forms an initial preprocessing layer.
+For example, if you are making a chatbot to book flights, and you get the user request 'Book a flight from Mumbai to Bangalor', you want to gracefully handle that spelling error and return relevant results.

+Now, people have made various attempts to make spell correctors using different techniques.
+Some are very basic and elementary which use lexical processing, while others are state-of-the-art performers which use deep learning architectures.

+One of the good performing spell correctors is Norvig’s spell corrector.